 uncooperative attitude, India had to endure significant time and cost overruns

 in the completion of those projects.
-Even though India was given full share to
+Even though India was given full share of

-the waters of the eastern rivers, it could not fully use them, and for a long
+the waters of the eastern rivers, it could not fully use them.
+For a long

-time— (almost 5 decades)—allowed a lot of excess water from these eastern
+time (almost 5 decades), India allowed a lot of excess water from these eastern

 rivers to flow into Pakistan.
 Only recently, during the last term of Mr.